 You were also like a CoVID warrior.
-So what is Farhana Rashid Bhumijo future plans?
+So what are Farhana Rashid Bhumijo’s future plans?

 Just a few days back we completed our business projection and as per our calculation, we are planning to build and operate almost around 100 public toilets in the Dhaka region.
 That’s our current plan and within next year hopefully, we will go for the next round of investment or any kind of co-investment.

 What inspires you